PsiUpsilonEI/Bylaws/README.md

 #### Network Administrator

-1. Shall be responsible for the general upkeep and maintenance of computer networks, electronics, computer accounts, website, and other related business in the chapter house.
+1. Shall be responsible for the general upkeep and maintenance of chapter computer networks, electronics, and other related materials.
+2. Shall maintain the chapter’s digital accounts, and ensure they are accessible by appropriate officers.
+3. Shall maintain the chapter website.
-2. Shall maintain the chapter mailing lists.
+4. Shall maintain the chapter mailing lists.
-3. In the absence of the Network Administrator, the Secretary or house manager shall adopt these responsibilities.
+5. Shall maintain and moderate the chapters primary method of internal communication.
+6. Shall maintain and moderate the chapter’s social media accounts.
+7. Shall maintain the chapter’s electronic document storage.
+  * Items that shall be included:
+    1. The public documents and work of all officers, including reports and transition documents
+    2. Copies of all standing and recently expired policies
+    3. Minutes for public meetings
+    4. Scholarship backwork
+    5. The chapter’s bylaws
+    6. Current and past five star reports
+    7. Contact information for brothers and relevant external parties
+    8. Copies of document templates
+* Items that shall not be included:
+    1. Information pertaining to the chapter’s secrets
+    2. Personal debt contracts
+    3. Grade information that identifies any individual
+    4. Any documents that contain private/personal information (such as RINs, birth dates, addresses, health related information, etc) without the consent of the individual
+    5. Documents that could be used to deduce personal information not present in the records

+#### Faculty Correspondent

+1. Shall ensure our faculty advisor is informed about relevant activities.
+2. Shall be responsible for all communications with the faculty of Rensselaer Polytechnic Institute.
+3. Shall run events which develop positive relations with the faculty.
+4. Shall submit a written report at the end of the semester with recommendations for the future.
+5. Shall be a member of external relations committee

+#### Member Wellness Chairman

+1. Shall maintain a collection of mental health resources and guides for accessing them.
+2. Shall be able to teach brothers how to manage, or help others manage, a mental health crisis.
+3. Shall organize and run Dead men’s tales.
+4. Shall keep all information told to them in confidence a secret so long as this information does not indicate an immediate threat to the chapter or any brother.
+5. Shall not be required as a duty of this office to personally manage the acute mental health crisis of a brother.

 ## Article VI: Committees